GSA/piv-guides/Template-2.md

 [This is what I want my link to say]({{site.baseurl}}/insertlink/)

-  > # End of Markdown Template
+  > **Note:**  This is the **end of the Markdown Template**.

 # Writing and Style Resources

+For the FICAM Guides, general writing guidelines include:

+  * All pages should be brief.
+  * Use titles to help the user identify "jumping off points" for information.
-For the FICAM Guides, all pages should be brief, and paragraphs should be short.
-All text should be written in plain language.
-Use numbered steps, bullet lists, and graphics whenever possible.
+  * Paragraphs should be short.
+  * All text should be written in plain language as much as possible.
+  * Use numbered steps, bullet lists, and graphics whenever possible.

-The following references provide guidance and additional information about plain language, writing, and style:
+The following documents provide additional information about plain language, writing, and style:

   * [18F Content Guide]({{site.baseurl}}/https://content-guide.18f.gov/)
   * [Federal Plain Language Guidelines]({{site.baseurl}}/http://www.plainlanguage.gov/howto/guidelines/FederalPLGuidelines/TOC.cfm/)
   * [U.S. Government Printing Office (GPO) Style Manual]({{site.baseurl}}/https://www.govinfo.gov/app/details/GPO-STYLEMANUAL-2016/)
   * The Chicago Manual of Style
   * The Associated Press (AP) Style Guide
-  * Oxford Dictionary
-  * Merriam Webster Dictionary